2020 Montreal Alouettes season

-The 2020 Montreal Alouettes season was scheduled to be the 54th season for the team in the Canadian Football League and their 66th overall.
+The 2020 Montreal Alouettes season was scheduled to be the 54th season for the team in the Canadian Football League (CFL) and their 66th overall.

 The 2020 CFL season would have been the second season for Khari Jones as the Alouettes' head coach and offensive coordinator as he had the "interim" tag removed after he agreed to a three-year extension on November 26, 2019.
 This also would have been his first full season, including pre-season, as the team's head coach.
 It would have been the first season under the ownership of S and S Sportsco, which is operated by Sid Spiegel and Gary Stern.
 The new owners appointed Danny Maciocia as the team's general manager and named local media executive Mario Cecchini as the team's new president.

 Training camps, pre-season games, and regular season games were initially postponed due to the COVID-19 pandemic in Montreal.
 The CFL announced on April 7, 2020 that the start of the 2020 season would not occur before July 2020.
 On May 20, 2020, it was announced that the league would likely not begin regular season play prior to September 2020.
 On August 17, 2020 however, the season was officially cancelled due to COVID-19.

 Offseason

-CFL National Draft
+CFL national draft

 The 2020 CFL National Draft took place on April 30, 2020.
 The Alouettes had ten selections in the eight-round draft, including four selections within the first 25 picks.
 Notably, the Alouettes traded their first-round pick to the Hamilton Tiger-Cats in the trade for Johnny Manziel.